SmileyIsLost/DBMS/README.md

 ## Why This?
 This is a collection of notes on SQL tutorials and problems across the internet.

-This repository contains notes about SQL from the YouTuber [Data with Baraa's](https://www.youtube.com/@DataWithBaraa) [SQL playlist](https://youtube.com/playlist?list=PLNcg_FV9n7qZY_2eAtUzEUulNjTJREhQe&si=0IYiLIjPo2BKoQ7v)
+This repository contains notes about SQL from the YouTuber [Data with Baraa's](https://www.youtube.com/@DataWithBaraa) [SQL playlist](https://youtube.com/playlist?list=PLNcg_FV9n7qZY_2eAtUzEUulNjTJREhQe&si=0IYiLIjPo2BKoQ7v) and multiple other free sources

 ## INDEX